SaberMod/GCC_SaberMod/main/gcc/config/sh/sh.md

 ;; If movqi_reg_reg is specified as an alternative of movqi, movqi will be ;; selected to copy QImode regs.
 If one of them happens to be allocated ;; on the stack, reload will stick to movqi insn and generate wrong ;; displacement addressing because of the generic m alternatives.
 ;; With the movqi_reg_reg being specified before movqi it will be initially ;; picked to load/store regs.
-If the regs regs are on the stack reload will ;; try other insns and not stick to movqi_reg_reg.
+If the regs regs are on the stack reload ;; try other insns and not stick to movqi_reg_reg, unless there were spilled ;; pseudos in which case 'm' constraints pertain.
 ;; The same applies to the movhi variants.
 ;;
 ;; Notice, that T bit is not allowed as a mov src operand here.
 This is to